 Nestled between Cirencester and Cheltenham in the Churn Valley, 'England's Greatest Snowdrop Garden' offers an impressive collection exceeding 200 cultivars.

-Colesbourne Park’s Snowdrop weekends will be taking place every weekend in February and the first weekend of March, with gates opening at 1pm.
-Guided tours are also available to book during the week, led by Sir Henry Elwes or Lady Elwes and Head Gardener Arthur Cole.
+Colesbourne Park's Snowdrop weekends will be taking place every weekend from 25th January until 1st March, with gates opening at 1pm.
+Guided tours are also available to book during the week.
 To book contact the Estate Secretary on 01242 870264 or via email - firstname.lastname@example.org.
 There will also be a snowdrop study day on Monday, February 17.

 With an eight acre stretch of picturesque gardens to explore, interspersed with stunning Cotswold stone, during the spring you'll find over 150 variations of snowdrops - some with markings, some rare, and even yellow and green markings - at Rodmarton Manor.